All Our Photo & Video Gear

 After more than ten years of full-time travel and documentation (gulp), we’re pretty picky about our gear.
 But, our camera needs are directly tied to our shooting style and lifestyle.
 Let me explain…

 We’re adventure travelers who live on a floating tiny house (minimalist) who sail across oceans and travel to some of the most remote places on earth.
 In other words, our needs are unique…but who’s aren’t?!?

 We don’t consider ourselves cinematic videographers.
 We’re documentarians.
-We capture life as it happens (gorilla style) in-the-moment (not creating perfect moments).
+We capture life as it happens, (guerilla-style) in the moment (not creating perfect moments).

 The ongoing presence of water, sand, sun, and salt is an absolutely brutal environment.
 Not to mention the wind, which is a never-ending audio nightmare.

 From land to sea, our camera and editing gear needs to be rugged enough to survive the adventure, yet be compact enough to fit in our backpacks.

 We buy the best gear we can afford, but not necessarily always the ‘best’ gear on the market.
 After all, we’re not working for National Geographic (but maybe one day).